Chris2240/Portfolio-Projects/README.md

 - Level 1 - HTML, CSS, JavaScript,
 - Level 2 - Migration into TypeScript,
-- Level 3 - Redeveloping TypeScript into Angular (second migration)
+- Level 3 - Redeveloping TypeScript into Angular (second migration) [Project Level 3 Angular](https://github.com/Chris2240/SPA-Angular-DN-Project)

 That was such a great time to spend on these projects.
 Irreplaceable knowledge ;)